Accounting

 What a reconciliation statement actually looks like

 A reconciliation statement is the formal output document that shows what was compared, the reconciling items identified, and the conclusion reached.
-In some reconciliations, especially bank reconciliations, it starts with unadjusted balances on both sides and ends with matching adjusted balances.
+In bank reconciliations, it starts with unadjusted balances on both sides and ends with matching adjusted balances.
 In others, it ties a sub-ledger or supporting report to a GL balance and explains the remaining differences.

 Bank reconciliation statement (March 31)